 Relocating old waterlines from the alleys of the Academy Place neighborhood in coordination with a City of Medford sewer mains replacement project.
-Medford Water has met with affected property owners to discuss the new location of their private service lines and placement of the new water meters; the project is on schedule for construction in the summer of 2023. medfordwater.org/academyplace to learn how we can mitigate construction impacts and design the project to improve the area. medfordwater.org/capitalhill
+Medford Water has met with affected property owners to discuss the new location of their private service lines and placement of the new water meters; the project is on schedule for construction in the summer of 2023. medfordwater.org/academyplace project to improve the area. medfordwater.org/capitalhill